Have you wondered how to use humor effectively in speeches?

 Humor is usually part of its context.
 In other words it is derived from the situation or setting.

 Here's a wonderful and true story to illustrate.

 One day in the middle of yet another uncalled for torrent of information, a hanging pot plant right above him let go of its hook in the ceiling.
 It crashed spectacularly on his desk showering him in earth, plant and shards of pottery.
-The class dissolved in mirth.
-They fell off chairs laughing and through it I heard someone say, 'I reckon that's instant karma, Jase.'
+The class, dissolving into mirth, fell off their chairs laughing and through it I heard someone say; 'I reckon that's instant karma, Jason.'